 Fresh cherries make a lovely sweet jam.
 Changing the standard jam into a marmalade gives it that fabulous citrus tang as a counterpart to the sweet.
 This small alteration makes it such a joy to eat.
 Emmaline considers Cherry Orange Marmalade the ultimate way to eat sweet cherries all year long.
 This marmalade recipe is so good you can eat it by the spoonful straight from the jar.
 If you have more restraint, it is delicious on meat, bread, pancakes, waffles, or ice cream.
-I love the variety of things we can do in our canning kitchen and this is one we enjoy.
+I love the variety of things I can do in my canning kitchen and this is one we

 supplies